5 Ways to Bring Compassion to Your Working Life

 1. Identify and live your core values

 Get present to who you really are.
 Think about what moves and inspires you.
-Decide what values you want to manifest in your life and commit to the idea that it is possible for you to manifest those values.
+Decide what sacred purpose you want to manifest in your life and commit to the idea that it is possible for you to manifest the values tied to it.
 Start to manifest those values immediately, and organize your life in a way that supports your core values.
-This will build a strong foundation of authenticity and integrity that will make you more resilient and the people you work with more reassured and trusting.
+This will build a strong base of truth and honesty.
+It will make you tougher and the people you work with more reassured and trusting.

 2. Practice self-care

-Especially if you work regularly with people in crisis and trauma, be sure to monitor your own resiliency and well-being.
-Like the mother in a plane who must place the oxygen mask on her own face before placing one on her child’s, be sure to see to your own emotional and spiritual needs first if you want to be of ongoing and authentic service to the people you work with.
+Especially if you regularly work with people in crisis and trauma, be sure to see to your own emotional and spiritual needs first.
+Like the mother in a plane who must place the oxygen mask on her own face before placing one on her child’s, pay first your attention to your own emotional and spiritual needs if you want to be any sort of real or reliable help to the people you work with.

-Many stressful and emotional situations can be diffused through mindful practices such as the “R.A.I.N.” approach:
+Many stressful and emotional situations can be diffused through mindful practices focused on what is sacred to them, such as the “R.A.I.N.” approach:

 4. Model positive values and emotional intelligence for the people you work with

-Use non-defensive communication, and act with patience, receptivity, awareness, authenticity, forgiveness, courage, integrity, honesty, mindfulness, respect, empathy, and compassion, and it will be much easier for you to explain and advocate for such attitudes and behavior to the clients you work with.
+Use non-defensive communication.
+Act with patience, openness, awareness, and honesty.
+Also, use forgiveness, courage, integrity, and empathy.
+If you do this, it will be much easier to explain and advocate for these attitudes to the clients.

 5. Be present with and attend to others’ emotions

-If you work with people in crisis, it’s important to enable them to process grief, anger, and/or shame so that they can move into a less emotionally triggered state before they start making important decisions.
-Even if you don’t typically work with people in crisis, appreciating the effect of emotions on decision-making and exercising compassion can make you more skillful at recognizing when someone is not in a position to make an important decision.
+If you work with people in crisis, it’s important to help them process grief, anger, and/or shame.
+This will allow them to move into a less emotional state before they start making decisions.
+Even if you don't usually work with people in crisis, emotions affect decision-making.
+Showing compassion can help you recognize when someone can't make an important decision.

 Sara Tollefson is a lawyer and past member of the Fetzer Institute’s Law Professions Advisory Council.